michaelgraemeshort/michaelgraemeshort.github.io/about.md

 subtitle: Entertaining subtitle
 ---

-My name is Michael Graeme Short and I am a locum optometrist and married father-of-two.
+My name is Michael Graeme Short and I am a locum optometrist and married father-of-three.

 On the side, I learn about computer science and software development.
-I am also a [CMP](https://collegeofmediaandpublishing.co.uk/)-accredited proofreader and editor (out of practice, but open to offers).
+I am also a [CMP](https://collegeofmediaandpublishing.co.uk/)-accredited proofreader and editor.

 In my free time I enjoy staying fit, playing guitar and reading widely.